bocajspear1/Blueteam-Crash-Course/Chapter3-NetworkingBasics.md

 ## Physical Layer

 This is the stuff we actually send on.
-This is usually a cable or wireless signals that carry the data from point A to point B.
+This is usually a cable or wireless signals that carry the data from point A to point B. In virtualization, this is virtual as well.

 ## Data Link Layer